marwan116/blog/pages/posts/flaky_tests.md

 ## Intro
 I am writing this article after listening to a [talk python](https://talkpython.fm/) podcast episode titled "Taming Flaky Tests" where Michael Kennedy, the host of the podcast, interviewed [Gregory M. Kapfhammer](https://www.gregorykapfhammer.com/) and [Owain Parry](https://www.linkedin.com/in/owain-parry-a0040a216) to discuss their research on software testing.

-My hope is to supplement the podcast by sharing examples of flaky tests inspired by tests I have encountered in the wild and by providing tips of how to detect and avoid flakiness.
+My hope is to supplement the podcast by sharing examples of flaky tests inspired by tests I have encountered in the wild and by providing tips on how to detect and avoid flakiness.
+Note that all the code shared in this article can be found on the associated github repo [flakycode](https://www.github.com/marwan116/flakycode)

 ## Outline